Somil-jain-111/Json_Convertor/README.md

 # JSON Constructor Generator

 ## Features
-- Converts JSON into TypeScript classes
+- Converts JSON to TypeScript classes
-- Supports nested objects
+- Supports nested objects and nested arrays
 - Easy-to-use with a command

 ## How to Use
 1. Select JSON in a file.
-2. Press `Ctrl+Shift+P` → Select `Generate Class from JSON`.
+2. Press `Ctrl+Shift+P` → Select `JSON-2-Class`.
 3. Provide a class name → The TypeScript class is inserted.